AdaCore/gnatstudio/docs/users_guide/extending.rst

   expansions.
 This is similar to pressing :kbd:`Ctrl-o` in the expansion of the alias.

-  You can't expand an alias recursively when already expanding that alias.
+  You cannot expand an alias recursively when already expanding that alias.
 If the alias expansion for, e.g., :command:`procedure` contains :command:`procedure%O`, the inner procedure is not expanded.